 - Know that even though they’re cute, they are wild animals and not next door’s dog.

-– Keep an eye on your kids.
+- Keep an eye on your kids.
 I saw kids nearly hugging a pup and the fur seal mom coming toward them.
-Jose was filming a seal out on the rocks and nearly stepped on a sleeping fur seal.
+Jose was filming a seal out on the rocks and nearly stepped on a sleeping one.
 Watch your kids.

 There aren’t many places in the world where you can get this close to wild animals like you can in Kaikoura.
 Let’s try to be respectful enough to keep it that way for the future generations.